Scholar Request

 Sorting

 Result can be retrieved in ascending or descending order.
-By default, results are sorted with most relevant matches first.
 Use the following format and fields to apply sorting to the API response.
+Results can also be sorted by relevance score using relevance.

 {